 - A college or university transcript showing that the applicant has a four-year degree in a biological, chemical, physical, or medical laboratory science or in nursing from an institution accredited by an organization recognized by the U.S. Department of Education.
 Applicants with educational records obtained outside the U.S. must, at their own expense, have their educational credentials evaluated by an agency and submit the evaluation report as part of their application.
 View requirements for what the report must provide and a suggested listing of credentialing agencies.

 - A letter from a supervisor that documents at least two years of the applicant's experience in point-of-care testing within a patient care setting.
 The letter should clearly articulate your current and/or previous roles and responsibilities pertaining to point-of-care testing.
 Dates should be provided as evidence of service.

 - A current resume or curriculum vitae (CV).

 - Two letters of recommendation from persons who can attest to the applicant’s professional qualifications.
 These letters of recommendation should speak to your professionalism along with your experiences in the development, oversight, implementation, and/or validation of point-of-care testing.
-View our letter of recommendation guidelines.
+CPP Letter of Recommendation Guidelines.

 For complete details on the certification and application process, please review the AACC Point-of-Care Professional Certification Candidate Handbook.